Housing, History and Health

-- Increase awareness of the history of housing segregation in Richmond and its impact on race-based health disparities.
+- Describe the impact of the history of housing segregation in Richmond on race-based health disparities.

 - Increase awareness of the ways in which policy decisions have perpetuated structural racism and have continued to harm people of color living in the City of Richmond.

-NOTE: Users who are pursuing the Unlocking Health Equity badge or credit through the VCU Health System DEI learning requirement, or those who would like to claim continuing education credit must complete and submit the Reflection Activity at the bottom of this page.
+NOTE: Users who are pursuing the Unlocking Health Equity badge, credit through the VCU Health System DEI learning requirement, or those who would like to claim continuing education credit must complete and submit the Reflection Activity at the bottom of this page.
 Please visit VCU Health Continuing Education for more information.

 The materials below can be reviewed in less than an hour, and users are encouraged to review the materials in the order they are presented.

 According to Healthy People 2030, social determinants of health (SDOH) are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.

 (A graphic of a wheel with various components showing domains contributing to social determinants of health)

 - Education Access and Quality